-A doctor will diagnose delirium based on medical history, tests to assess mental status and the identification of possible contributing factors.
+A doctor can diagnose delirium on the basis of medical history, tests to assess mental status and the identification of possible contributing factors.
 An examination may include:

 - Physical and neurological exams.
 The doctor performs a physical exam, checking for signs of health problems or underlying disease.
 A neurological exam — checking vision, balance, coordination and reflexes — can help determine if a stroke or another neurological disease is causing the delirium.

-The first goal of treatment for delirium is to address any underlying causes or triggers — for example, by stopping use of a particular medication or treating an infection.
+The first goal of treatment for delirium is to address any underlying causes or triggers — for example, by stopping use of a particular medication, addressing metabolic imbalances or treating an infection.
 Treatment then focuses on creating the best environment for healing the body and calming the brain.